PotHix/pothix.github.com/content/posts/lotrfocus.md

 ]
 +++

+_This is one of my quick thought posts (⚡).
+They could be a tweet but I have my own twitter here with much more freedom._

 I'm co-authoring a book about Rust and was reviewing an example about `enum`s.
 My plan was to use some sort of reference to J.R.R.
 Tolkien fantasy world (because I really like it).
 I was considering using something like this: